 - A National Institute of Mental Health panel concluded that long term exercise reduces moderate depression.

-Lack of sunshine can make depression worse.
-Make sure you’re getting enough.
+Lack of sunshine can make depression worse because it can lead to deficiency of Vitamin D. Make sure you’re getting enough.
 Take a short walk outdoors, have your coffee outside, enjoy an al fresco meal, people-watch on a park bench, or sit out in the garden.